 St. Mary's College offers credit courses and other special programs during a summer session of six weeks.
 The session provides courses in many disciplines for students and for area residents who attend other colleges and universities.
 Faculty members occasionally offer special courses during the summer which are not offered during the academic year.
 First-year students who have been admitted for fall enrollment may begin their studies during the summer rather than wait for the fall term.
 Many new students have found that attendance during the summer session facilitates the transition from secondary school to college.
 The maximum course load for summer session is normally eight semester hours; students may take 12 credits at the summer per-credit tuition rate.
-Students wishing to take more than 12 credits must a) obtain written permission to take an overload from the associate provost for academic services or the coordinator for advising, and b) pay full-time tuition and fees.
+Students wishing to take more than 12 credits must a) obtain written permission to take an overload from the Assistant Vice President of academic services or the Assistant Dean of academic advising, and b) pay full-time tuition and fees.

 On-campus housing is limited.
+Students taking classes, enrolled in the Historical Archaeological Field School, or working on- or off-campus for at least 25 hours per week are eligible to live on-campus during the summer.
 Information about summer housing is available from the Office of Residence Life.
 Further information about course offerings and fees is available by contacting the Office of Continuing and Professional Programs.